Last Updated on July 28, 2021 by Jenny

 There is some litter accumulation on the outside of the hard fence that’s a bit more than with just the plain liner – but that’s very minor.

 Overall – a HUGE improvement, and exactly what we needed!
 I loved removing the binder clips, the unity looks a lot better without them!
 I paid $24.99 for the fence, and I do think it was worth it.
 I personally wish that it was included, but not so much that I think they should raise the price even higher to cover it.
-(I purchased the Litter Robot Open Air at a discounted price, so I really can’t complain too much).
+(I purchased the Litter Robot 3 Open Air at a lower price, so I really can’t complain too much).
 I realize my wishing it was included is because I have very, very scratchy girls.
 I don’t know how many cats out there scratch at the opening like my girls relentlessly did.
 I was fascinated at Jenny’s Litter Robot Open Air video of Charlie using it – and how little overall he scratched vs my girls!!
 My two may be so much in the minority, it’s reasonable and actually better to make is an option, so others don’t have to spend the money if they don’t need to.

 This was an indulgence, I just thought it was an interesting add on, and might help cut down a bit more on scattered litter.
 I don’t think scattered litter is a huge Litter Robot Open Air issue, especially compared to a conventional litter box, but I’m in favor of reducing scattered litter period.
 My cats sometimes take flying leaps out of the Litter Robot, and it is a fairly high step off to get out of the box.
 I’ve seen photos and videos that seem to show a lot of cats leap out of the Litter Robot 3 vs stepping down, at least sometimes.